Community based sea turtle conservation on the Pacific Coast of Guatemala.

 The Pacific Coastal Plain of Guatemala is a fertile region rich in diverse habitats, from marshy wetlands, to mangroves and black sandy beaches.

 The wetlands and mangroves are important habitats for migrating birds.
 Many species are found here, including yellow-headed vulture, white pelican, wood stork, and osprey.

 The black sandy beaches are the nesting grounds for three species of sea turtle, the most common is the olive ridley.
 In recent years green turtles have also started to use the beaches here to lay their eggs on.
 The endangered leatherback turtle is an occasional visitor to the area, a true gentle giant.

-Indigo Expeditions works closely with Estación Biológica el Banco to help better understand the ecology and conservation of endangered sea turtles, and how to provide sustainabe employement for the local community, and protect important habitat for endangered wildlife.
-We believe that be working in partnership with nature we can protect these species now and for future generations.
+Indigo Expeditions works closely with Estación Biológica el Banco to help better understand the ecology and conservation of endangered sea turtles, and how to provide sustainabe employment for the local community, and protect important habitat for endangered wildlife.
+We believe that by working in partnership with nature we can protect these species now and for future generations.